 Salary is always at the top of the list of reasons why employees exit an organization.
 Underpaid employees often feel underappreciated.
 When people don’t feel like they are being fairly compensated for the value they provide to an organization, they are not going to be loyal.
 They will keep an eye out for better opportunities and when one arises, they will leave.

 Word will spread quickly if you are known for not paying your employees well.
-If you are known within the industry as being cheap, it will impact your employer brand reputation.
+People will post about it on social media and recruiting communities online.
+If you are known within the industry as being cheap, it will impact your employer’s brand reputation.
 Not being willing to compensate your staff communicates that you do not take care of them.
 When this happens, fewer people may be willing to apply for or work for your company.
 This is part of the trickle-down effect.

 Underpaying your employees is a short-term decision that can have significant long-term effects.
 Think twice about how much you pay your employees.
-You get what you pay for.
+You could have legal issues if you don’t follow compensation rules and regulations.

 Read More About Compensating Employees